26 pointsby LinuxBender4 months ago6 comments

 I'm not a fan of duty to retreat in defense of habitation (removing "castle doctrine"), however.
 The sort of people that break into occupied dwellings are not reasonable and don't mean well.
 A duty to attempt to run away makes that situation tactically difficult when the occupant is already at a tactical disadvantage, not knowing how many attackers there are, where they are, how they are armed, their intentions, etc. It's a well-intentioned law that unfortunately tends to punish the victims of crime either for defence without retreat or by giving criminals an advantage in a confrontation they instigated.

-• zug_zuga day ago
+• lazide4 months ago

 Well you normally don't have perfect information.
 Imagine you're woken up in the middle of the night by a window breaking, you hear somebody coming down the hall, and there's a strange figure in your doorway.
 In the worst cases you could be moments from death or sexual assault, or perhaps there's no violent intent at all.